 Photo Credit: shutterstock

-In May, tech giant Microsoft made headlines with its decision to get rid of human journalists in favor of automated bots in order to curate content for its MSN website.
+Back in 2020, tech giant Microsoft made headlines with its decision to get rid of human journalists in favor of automated bots in order to curate content for its MSN website.
 Quite simply, Microsoft determined bots might be better than humans when it comes to curating content, and they’re also a heck of a lot cheaper.
 You can force a bot to work overtime and not hear any complaints or demands for extra pay.
 And now comes news that bots may actually be advancing to the point where they can not only curate content – they can also create content.
 An AI-powered language program known as GPT-3 recently was used to create a super-viral blog post that shot up to the #1 spot on Hacker News.
 So is it really any surprise that the future of social media content is the bot?

 Early signs of a bot content revolution